Consumer Safety Alert: Cleaning Up Trees Damaged by Hurricane Florencebladenonline 09/14/2018 0 COMMENTS

 *If you have any doubts, bring in your local tree care professional to handle the post-storm cleanup.

 Third, consider hiring a tree care professional:

 There are inherent dangers for one attempting tree care or tree removal — pruning large limbs, felling trees and especially climbing into trees are hazardous activities even for trained professionals.
 Untrained civilians should think twice before trying to duplicate the work of professionals.
-For safe and efficient post-storm work, hire a tree care professional with the experience, expertise and equipment to safely take down or prune damaged trees.
+For safe and efficient post-storm work, hire a tree care professional like this Knoxville Tree Service company with the experience, expertise and equipment to safely take down or prune damaged trees.

 Homeowners looking for tree care companies should:

 *Be wary of tree care scammers.
 Don’t just hire someone with a chain saw who knocks on your door.
 With hundreds and possibly thousands of dollars at stake, not to mention the integrity and appearance of your property and your personal safety, make sure that you take your time in deciding which company you should hire.
 To report a tree care scam, call the FBI and National Center for Disaster Fraud’s (NCDF) hotline at 1-866-720-5721.